Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 1. What is an adrenergic bronchodilator?

-It is an agent that stimulates sympathetic nervous fibers, which allows relaxation of smooth muscle in the airway.
-It is also known as a sympathomimetic bronchodilator or B2 agonist.
+An adrenergic bronchodilator is an agent that stimulates sympathetic nervous system fibers, causing relaxation of smooth muscles in the airway.
+It is also known as a sympathomimetic bronchodilator or a B2 agonist.

-It causes vasoconstriction and vasopressor effect; in the upper airway (nasal passages), this can provide decongestion.
+α-Receptor stimulation causes vasoconstriction and a vasopressor effect.
+In the upper airway (nasal passages), this leads to decongestion.

 3. What is the asthma paradox?